 - Big Bad: A more Anti-Villain version of one, but the entire conflict of New Stage 3 is because of her.

 - Big Bad Ensemble: With the Nightmare Monsters, who seem like The Dragon to her at first but actually a presence that she barely hold out and only directed to attack people she wants to attack.

 - Bodyguard Betrayal: Tamer than most example, but Maamu forgoes her duty as the guardian of dream and traps the children for her own goal.

 - Heel–Face Turn: "Yumeta, take care of yourself."

 - Meaningful Name: She's a mother named Maamu.

 - My Beloved Smother: All of her actions is to "protect" Yumeta.
 When Yumeta realizes his own powerlessness is the thing that forces his mother to do so, he Took a Level in Badass to take over his mother's place so he won't be a bother anymore.

 - My God, What Have I Done?: When she realizes that all she's done is cause trouble for all.

 - Reality Warper: In the Land of Dream, she's the strongest.
-From opening a portal to human world, to controlling the Nightmare Monsters, to have full surveillance of that world, to changing the terrain itself to attack the Cures; unfortunately the Cures also have their own Reality Warper in form of Ai-chan.
+From opening a portal to the human world, to controlling the Nightmare Monsters, to having full surveillance of that world, to changing the terrain itself to attack the Cures; unfortunately the Cures also have their own Reality Warper in form of Ai-chan.

 - Spanner in the Works: Her plan to keep the children and the Cures in the dream world get derailed by two people: Nozomi and Yumeta.
 Nozomi's the first one to realize that she's in a dream world and ultimately rejects it, leading to the other trapped Cures to follow suit and when Yumeta sees what his weakness has done, his sorrowful wail awakens the children to the dangers at hand and their own wails are what ultimately free the Cures.